 When to Self-Quarantine

-- Someone in your household is lab confirmed or suspected/presumed to have COVID-19
+- Someone in your household has tested positive for COVID-19

-- You have been in “close contact” with someone who has been lab confirmed or suspected/presumed to have COVID-19 (See Potential Exposure to Coronavirus)
+- You have been in “close contact” with someone who has tested positive for COVID-19* (See Potential Exposure to Coronavirus)

 When to Self-Isolate